hsotoparada/DeepPhasePick/README.md

 Note that the windows created will have the same duration except for the last window, which will be filled with the remainder data until `tend` in case
 `dt_iter + tstart(last window) > tend`.

-Parameters determining how predicted discrete probability time series are computed when running phase detection on seismic waveforms are defined using `dpp_config.set_trigger()`.
+**1.4 Parameters determining how predicted discrete probability time series are computed when running phase detection on seismic waveforms are defined using `dpp_config.set_trigger()`.**

 For example, the following will compute the discrete probability time series every 20 samples, using a probability threshold of 0.95 for P- and S-phases:

     dpp_config.set_trigger(n_shift=20, pthres_p=[0.95, 0.001], pthres_s=[0.95, 0.001])

-Parameters controlling the optional conditions applied for refining preliminary picks obtained from phase detection are defined using `dpp_config.set_picking()`.
+**1.5 Parameters controlling the optional conditions applied for refining preliminary picks obtained from phase detection are defined using `dpp_config.set_picking()`.**

 For example, the following will remove preliminary picks which are presumed false positive, by applying all of the four optional conditions described in the
 Text S1 in the Supplementary Material of Soto and Schurr (2021).